serenitylabz/phatcats/readme.md

 This library supports the following types:

+* `AssociativeArray`
+* `Attempt`
+* `Either`
 * `LinkedList`
 * `Maybe`
-* `Either`
 * `MaybeT`
 * `Validation`
-* `AssociativeArray`

-Note that not all supported types are instances of the above type classes.
+Note that not all of these types have instances of the above type classes.
+Likewise there are instances of type classes that do not have corresponding type (there are instances of `Monoid` for both `int`s and `string`s but no corresponding library types).

 ### LinkedList